JZambrana1612/Homelab-Network-Infrastructure/README.md

 - Step-by-step documentation, including mistakes and fixes, to make learning approachable.
 - Notes on future expansion paths (dedicated firewall appliances, VLAN-capable access points, etc.), showing how advanced and user-friendly products can both fit into a homelab journey.

+---

+## 🌱 Closing Note & Next Steps

+This repository now represents the **completed barebones structure** of the homelab network.
+It’s meant to serve as a starting point — simple enough for newcomers to replicate, while still showing how consumer-grade equipment can be pushed toward enterprise-style concepts.

+Rather than overloading this repository with every advanced configuration, future projects will be broken out into their own dedicated repositories.
+This way, each topic remains focused, approachable, and easier to follow step by step.

+Upcoming repositories will include:
+- **Starting Your First Ubuntu Server VM on Proxmox**
+- **Installing and Configuring Pi-hole for DNS Filtering**
+- **Creating and Exposing a Honeypot on Azure for Cybersecurity Testing**

+By keeping the homelab foundation lightweight here, and branching into more advanced topics separately, the overall goal remains the same:
+**to share lessons learned, highlight both enterprise-grade and user-friendly approaches, and inspire others to keep experimenting — even when it gets frustrating.**

+---